-The main symptom you’ll see from a disconnected camera cable is a big one: Every image of a scanned document will be completely black.
-This is because the rest of the scanner is operating normally, and is actually scanning the document, but is receiving all null data from the camera output.
+The main symptom you’ll see from a disconnected cable is a big one: Every image of a scanned document will be completely black.
+This is because the rest of the scanner is operating normally, and is actually scanning the document, but is receiving all null data from the image sensor output.
 At this point, it is strongly recommended that you contact Digital Check’s support team.

-If you’re lucky, all that happened was that the ribbon cable pulled free from the connector on the camera assembly (see right), in which case it’s possible to re-insert by hand.
+If you’re lucky, all that happened was that the ribbon cable pulled free from the top connector (see right), in which case it’s possible to re-insert by hand.
 The black plastic fastener at the bottom of the connector pulls down by about a millimeter to unlock, and snaps back up to lock.
 In this case, the problem can be fixed by unlocking the fastener, re-inserting the cable, then re-locking it.

 Regrettably, that’s not the only way for things to end up.
-Sometimes, instead of the cable breaking free of the connector, the connector breaks free from the camera assembly.
-Or, if the camera door was open at the time of the accident, pulling hard enough can break the entire camera assembly off at the hinges (we have seen this happen!)
-Either of these is going to result in the camera assembly being replaced, about a $150 repair job.
+Sometimes, instead of the cable breaking free of the connector, the connector breaks free from the image sensor assembly.
+Or, if the sensor door was open at the time of the accident, pulling hard enough can break the entire image sensor assembly off at the hinges (we have seen this happen!)
+Either of these is going to result in the image sensor assembly being replaced, about a $150 repair job.

 You’re also lucky if the only damage occurs above the scanner’s metal baseplate, where you can see it (and access it).
-The camera cable continues down below the baseplate, where it attaches to the mainboard with another similar connector.
+The image sensor cable continues down below the baseplate, where it attaches to the mainboard with another similar connector.
 If it pulls away from the bottom connector on the mainboard, that’s a much bigger repair job that you probably can’t do yourself – the whole baseplate has to be unscrewed to get at the components underneath.
-If the mainboard itself has been damaged, you’re probably looking at a new scanner.
+In the worst case, the mainboard itself can be damaged, which means you’re probably looking at a new scanner.

 This accident most frequently happens with our CheXpress CX30 scanner, since the top cover comes off in one piece to reveal the entire inside of the device.
-Although the TellerScan TS240 has a similar cable, this problem occurs less often: The scanner’s external shell has two pieces, a center cover and an outer cover – and the outer cover (which conceals the camera cable) is seldom removed.
-Regardless, underneath the cover of a scanner, it’s best to remember the old rule: If you don’t know what it is, don’t touch it!
+Although the TellerScan TS240 has a similar cable, this problem occurs less often: The scanner’s external shell has two pieces, a center cover and an outer cover – and the outer cover (which conceals the image sensor cable) is seldom removed.
+Regardless, underneath the cover of a scanner, it’s best to remember the old rule: If you aren’t sure what it is, don’t touch it!